7 sure-fire ways to increase CTR and engagement of beacon campaigns

 What is the range of the beacon broadcast?

-How to get higher CTR and engagement on campaigns?
+How to get a higher CTR (engagement) on beacon campaigns?

 This means that customers with smaller screen devices might miss out the ending call-to-action or the best part of the offer.
 To ensure this doesn’t happen, we recommend you to keep to character limits suitable for the smallest screen sizes.